-3. Background and rationale
+2. Background and rationale

-As announced in the 2023 EBA Work Plan5, the EBA focused on critical elements of the secondary legislation that may need to be reviewed based on the collected practical experience.
-In this scrutiny, in discussions with the resolution authorities (RA), the RTS on independent valuers emerged as a main product for consideration.
+As announced in the 2023 EBA Work Plan, the EBA focused on critical elements of the secondary legislation that may need to be reviewed based on the collected practical experience.
+In this scrutiny, in discussions with the RA, the Regulatory Technical Standards (RTS) on independent valuers emerged as a main product for consideration.